vjimmy24/Language-Guesser/README.md

 # Language-Guesser
-Language Guesser using NPM packages "franc", "lang", and "colors".
+Quick language guesser using NPM packages "franc", "lang", and "colors".
+Requires use of node and the command line.
+To use, pass through node index.js 'phrase you want to pass through', and the shell will print the language the phrase is in.